Ahpra English Language Requirements for IMG Doctors

-To register with Ahpra as a doctor, nurse or midwife trained overseas, you have to satisfy the English language skills (ELS) registration standard.
+To register with the Medical Board of Australia as an internationally-qualified doctor, you have to satisfy Ahpra's English language skills (ELS) registration standard.
 This guide covers the accepted tests and their current minimum scores, how two test sittings can be combined, how long results stay valid, and the non-test education pathways that let some applicants skip the test entirely.

 - Five tests are accepted: OET, IELTS Academic, PTE Academic, TOEFL iBT and Cambridge (C1 Advanced or C2 Proficiency), taken at an approved test centre.